For Immediate Release – June 23, 2017

 Other feature cars will include the TE37-generation Toyota Corolla.
 The 1975-79 TE37 has come into its own as a bona fide Japanese classic; the first new Corolla after the first fuel crisis became a best-seller on American shores in the late ‘70s, and modern builders are rediscovering their clean lines and performance potential.
 Toyota also sponsors JCCS, and will bring a hauler full of vintage Japanese goodness.

 A pair of singular models will also be featured this year.
 The fully-restored Honda Serial Number One will be available for closer inspection.
 So will the car that Speedhunters called “America’s Most Exotic 240Z”–the famous Z-car Garage-built, OS Giken twin-cam-headed, naturally-aspirated, 376hp ’71 Datsun Z. Both Honda and Nissan sponsor JCCS as well.

-The 7th Annual Japanese Vintage Motorcycle Show has been a popular addition to the event over the last five years, and there’s no reason why our sixth celebration (held within the confines of the JCCS show field) will be any different.
+The 7th Annual Japanese Vintage Motorcycle Show has been a popular addition to the event over the last five years, and there’s no reason why our seventh celebration (held within the confines of the JCCS show field) will be any different.
 Bike culture and car culture are different, but run just as deeply–with its own history and lore.
 We invite you to explore their unique history and make your own connections.